parkerashlan/NY_Police_Complaints_Exploration/README.md

 # NY Police Complaints Data Exploration
-In this project I aim to explore this dataset and see if I can visualize any patterns within the data.
+In this project I aim to explore this dataset and see if I can visualize any patterns.
 I wanted to see if I could find any patterns within the complaints.

 Some of the questions which I try to answer include: